-California Chaptered Bill AB 1096 (2015) treated Class 1 and Class 2 electric bikes (e-bikes) as regular bicycles under the law.
+California Chaptered Bill AB 1096 (2015) treats Class 1 and Class 2 electric bikes (e-bikes) as regular bicycles under the law.
 This means they share the same rules of the road as bicycles and don't require special licenses or registration.

-Specifically, e-bikes are defined as bicycles with fully operable pedals and a motor of less than 750 watts.
+AB 1096 defines e-bikes as bicycles with fully operable pedals and a motor of less than 750 watts.
 Class 1 e-bikes offer pedal assistance up to 20 mph, while Class 2 e-bikes can use throttle power up to 20 mph.
 While Class 1 and 2 e-bikes have no age restrictions, Class 3 e-bikes require riders to be 16 years or older.
 In addition, riders of Class 1 and 2 e-bikes under 18 must wear helmets and all riders of Class 3 e-bikes must wear helmets.

 AB 1096 primarily focuses on defining and regulating e-bikes in California.
-However, whether or not bicycles, including e-bikes, are permitted on sidewalks and boardwalks is determined by local ordinances and regulations, not by AB 1096.
+Whether or not bicycles, including e-bikes, are permitted on sidewalks and boardwalks is determined by local ordinances and regulations, not by AB 1096.

 Los Angeles Municipal Code (LAMC) section 56.15 deals with bicycling riding on the sidewalk.
 Currently, this Code has not been updated to include a specific mention of e-bikes.
-It has, however, been amended by Los Angeles City Council Ordinances on several different occasions, as you can see below:
+It has, however, been amended by Los Angeles City Council Ordinances on several different occasions, to address other concerns, like riding bicycles on Ocean Front Walk in Venice.